 Southfields Public Open Space and Play Area

-This is a large grassy space in the middle of the Southfields estate, containing a play are for younger children
+This is a large grassy space in the middle of the Southfields estate, containing a play area for younger children.

 Burrill Road Public Open Space